Skip to content

 student@student-vm:~$ sudo apt install build-essential

 Once this install is complete, you can access the C compiler.
-This is necessary for when we need to compile a C program in a future step.
+This is necessary for compiling a C program in the future.

-While there are several additional packages installed during this step, the only one we need is the compiler.
+While several additional packages are installed during this step, the compiler is the only one we need.

 Memory Layout